Allies forge the connections that make (or break) a culture of inclusion.

 Events & Free Webinars

-Free Webinar: Lets Talk About Race
+Free Webinar: Let’s Talk About Race

-MASTER CLASS: D&I CHAMPION CERTIFICATION
+MASTER CLASS: DEI CHAMPION CERTIFICATION

 Diversity Intelligence: How to Create a Culture of Inclusion for your Business

 Heidi R. Andersen, founder of Living Institute, has stuffed over 18 years worth of experience into a practical handbook on making inclusion an essential aspect of your company culture.
-It starts with a little thing we call diversity intelligence.
-And it has big implications for your company’s future.